Data Collection: Using Process Explorer to troubleshoot file dependency issues for UI Explorer

 2.jpg

-• Repeat the operation for both working and nonworking environment, and compare the list of DLLs to see if there is any differences in the loaded DLLs.
+• Repeat the operation for both working and nonworking environments, and compare the list of DLLs to see if there are any differences in the loaded DLLs.
 Using a list diff tool like http://www.listdiff.com/ would make the process easier.

-Note: When troubleshooting it may also be ideal to capture the UI Explorer verbose logs in DebugView.
+Note: When troubleshooting it is ideal to capture the UI Explorer verbose logs in DebugView.
 Please search the document explaining how to gather the logs available in our documentation.

 How to register the DLLs that are not loaded

-• Regards to Microsoft dlls, create an elevated command prompt and run below command:
+• Microsoft DLLs: If Microsoft DLLs are missing. create an elevated command prompt and run the below command:

 • regsvr32.exe xxx.dll